Here are 10 little-known home remedies for kidney stones and fast-acting treatments most doctors aren't even aware of!

 An article from Harvard Medical School published in March of 1993 confirms this.
 Titled “Calcium Limits Kidney Stone Risk” it says…

-It’s also interesting to note here that most people who suffer with kidney stones also suffer with other calcium deficient diseases such as arthritis, bone spurs, back and joint problems and periodontal disease (to name a few), which also helps to confirm the strong link between a lack of calcium in the diet and kidney stones.
+It’s also interesting to note here that most people who suffer from kidney stones also suffer with other calcium deficient diseases such as arthritis, bone spurs, back and joint problems and periodontal disease (just to name a few), which also helps to confirm the strong link between a lack of calcium in the diet and kidney stones.

 The other benefit of calcium is it keeps the body oxygenated (alkalized pH) which is another theory as to why it helps to prevent kidney stones from forming.

-If you are going to supplement with extra calcium (which we strongly recommend you do) just make sure you take an absorbable form of calcium like coral calcium or calcium lactate, malate or aspartate, along with added magnesium, boron and vitamin D for extra absorption.
-We also highly recommend you take the time to read this superb article for more information on this...
+If you are going to supplement with extra calcium (which we strongly recommend you do) just make sure you take an absorbable form of calcium like coral calcium (Bob's Best Coral Calcium) or calcium lactate, malate or aspartate, along with added magnesium, boron and vitamin D for extra absorption.
+We also highly recommend you take the time to read this handy article for more information on why you need these essential nutrients...
 Natural Arthritis Treatments.

-The RDA for calcium is 1500 mg’s a day, but as far as natural cures and home remedies for kidney stones go, this is just way too low to have any beneficial effect.
+The RDA for calcium is 1500 mg’s a day, but this is just way too low to have any beneficial effect.
 So it’s absolutely vital that you get at least 2000 mg’s a day of a highly absorbable, non dairy form of calcium.
-You cannot get this amount from your diet either (there is not enough calcium in our foods anymore) so you must take some form of supplement every day.
+You cannot get this amount from your diet either (there is not enough calcium in our foods anymore) so you must take a form of dietary supplement every day.

-There are other incredibly powerful natural cures and home remedies for kidney stones that most medical doctors aren't even aware of.
-Click on the link below to read about these amazing cures in more detail...
+There are other incredibly powerful home remedies for kidney stones that most medical doctors aren't even aware exist.
+Be sure to click on the link below to read about these amazing treatments in more detail...

 Once again, this ridiculous theory has never actually been proven (I really love the way the medical profession now blames every disease there is in the world on genetics).
 The problem is medical doctors believe this theory to be true and will try to convince you also.